Hypnosis in fiction: Origins

 The idea of hypnotic influence entered Western fiction (in particular, Gothic fiction) in the nineteenth century, initially through the popular fascination with mesmerism and its pseudoscientific claims, although similar ideas have been present in myth and literature for millennia (for example, in the Greek myth of the alluring voice of the sirens).

 Authors such as Edgar Allan Poe explored psychological and metaphysical aspects of trance states in tales like "The Facts in the Case of M. Valdemar" (1845), where a dying man remains conscious under hypnotic control.
 Similar experiments with mesmerism appear in Nathaniel Hawthorne's The Blithedale Romance (1852) and in Edward Bulwer-Lytton's occult story The Haunted and the Haunters (1859).
 More seriously, Henry James used hypnotic states to facilitate social commentary in The Bostonians (1886).

 Late Victorian fiction turned hypnosis into a cultural metaphor for danger, seduction, domination and loss of will.
-In particular, George du Maurier's Trilby (1894) popularized the archetype of the male hypnotist exerting irresistible control over a vulnerable woman—the character of Svengali becoming a byword for manipulative power (defined in Merriam-Webster as "a person who manipulates or exerts excessive control over another”).
+In particular, George du Maurier's Trilby (1894) popularized the archetype of the male hypnotist exerting irresistible control over a vulnerable woman—the character of Svengali becoming a byword for manipulative power (defined in Merriam-Webster as "a person who manipulates or exerts excessive control over another").
 The motif soon appeared in Arthur Conan Doyle's The Parasite (1895), and film adaptations (but not the original text) of Bram Stoker's Dracula (1897), where vampiric gaze and hypnosis merge as forms of supernatural influence.

 By the early twentieth century, hypnosis had become a familiar literary device linking crime, science, and the supernatural.
 It featured prominently in works such as Guy Boothby's Dr Nikola series (1895–1901) and Sax Rohmer's Fu Manchu novels (launched with The Mystery of Dr. Fu-Manchu in 1913), in which hypnotic powers served criminal ambitions, although it occasionally was a power used by heroes as well (for example, by Doc Savage who debuted in comics in 1933).

 20th century

 In works of fiction, from literature to film and television, hypnotic scenes frequently exaggerated the phenomenon as instantaneous and irresistible, presenting it as an almost magical form of domination.
 The hypnotist character often appears as a villain who manipulates others for crime, power, or sexual advantage, and this has led to the formation of negative stereotypes about hypnotism.

 While these tropes begun in literature, cinema and television soon amplified them.
 The silent film The Cabinet of Dr. Caligari (1920) showed the titular Dr. Caligari commanding his sleepwalking servant Cesare to kill.
 Horror films such as Svengali (1931) reinforced the link between hypnosis, sexual tension, and moral corruption.
-From the mid-twentieth century onward, television programs such as Doctor Who the The X-Files used hypnosis to depict manipulation and psychic control.
+From the mid-twentieth century onward, television programs such as Doctor Who and The X-Files used hypnosis to depict manipulation and psychic control.
 This has also been a feature in mainstream comics, such as Batman (1966–68) and Wonder Woman (1975–79); comic book villains with hypnotist powers included ones like Mad Hatter, Pied Piper and Universo from DC Comics and the Enchantress, Mesmero, and the Ringmaster from Marvel Comics.